Webcam Setup Guide

 Step 5: Calibration

-- Focus: Go to Camera menu → Calibrate Focus (if webcam supports it)
+- Focus: Camera menu → Calibrate Focus (if webcam supports it)

-- Zoom: Adjust zoom to frame dice tray properly (hardware or digital zoom)
+- Zoom: Frame the dice tray (hardware or digital zoom)

-- Rotation: Fine-tune rotation in Camera menu if dice appear tilted
+- Rotation: Fine-tune in Camera menu if dice appear tilted

 - Exposure: Adjust in system camera settings if image is too bright/dark

-- Background Calibration: Go to Settings → Calibrate Background
+- Background calibration: Settings → Calibrate Background for optimal recognition

 - Lighting Boost: Enable if image is too dark